fzakaria/fzakaria.com/_posts/2020-09-04-mvn2nix-welcoming-maven-into-nix-s-warm-embrace.md

 I would like to announce a _beta release_ for [mvn2nix](https://github.com/fzakaria/mvn2nix).

-You find find the similar announcement on <https://discourse.nixos.org/t/mvn2nix-packaging-maven-application-made-easy/8751>
+You find the similar announcement on <https://discourse.nixos.org/t/mvn2nix-packaging-maven-application-made-easy/8751>

 > Easily package your Maven Java application with the Nix package manager.